knix008/LVGL/Qwerty/README.md

 sudo apt-get install libfreetype-dev
 ```

-### Korean Characters Not Displaying
+### Font Display Issues

 The application uses fonts from `assets/` directory.
 Verify:
 1. `assets/NanumGothicCoding.ttf` exists
 2. Font files are not corrupted

-### Special Characters Not Visible

-The application now uses NanumGothicCoding font which provides better visibility for special characters like backtick (`` ` ``) and tilde (`~`).
-If characters still appear invisible:
-1. **Current**: Uses larger font size (20px) for special characters
-2. **Alternative**: Check font file integrity

 ### Compilation Errors

 1. Verify `lv_conf.h` exists in the project directory
-2. Check that `lvgl/` directory contains LVGL v9.x
+2. Check that `lvgl/build/liblvgl.a` exists (run `./setup.sh` if missing)
 3. Run `make clean` and then `make`
 4. Check compiler flags support C11 standard

 ### Build System Issues

 **If builds are slow:**
-- The first build compiles all LVGL files (normal)
+- Run `./setup.sh` first to build LVGL library
-- Subsequent builds should be fast (only changed files)
+- Application builds should be very fast after setup
-- Use `make clean` only when needed for fresh start
+- Use `make clean-lvgl` to rebuild LVGL if needed

-**If object files persist:**
+**If LVGL library is missing:**
-- Run `make clean` to remove all object files including LVGL
+- Run `./setup.sh` to build the LVGL static library
-- The improved clean target removes both application and library object files

-## Korean Composition Details

-### Composition Rules

-The application implements proper Hangul composition:

-1. **Consonant alone**: Shows as standalone jamo (초성)
-2. **Consonant + Vowel**: Composes into syllable
-3. **Consonant + Vowel + Consonant**: Complete syllable with 종성
-4. **Complex vowels**: Automatically combines (ㅗ+ㅏ→ㅘ)
-5. **Invalid combinations**: Preserves previous character, starts new

-### UTF-8 Support

-- Proper multi-byte character deletion
-- Korean characters are 3 bytes in UTF-8
-- Backspace deletes entire character, not individual bytes
+- Check that `lvgl/build/liblvgl.a` exists

 ## Development